Python Environment and Project Management

 Library Summary

-, has grown the library to cover many of the most common project management use-cases.
+uv offers a simplified interface for package and project management with a universal lockfile to ensure reproducible environments. uv while being relatively new to the scene has taken the python community by storm with a value proposition of 10-100x faster dependency resolution than pip.
+Since then, Astral, the company backing both uv and ruff, has grown the library to cover many of the most common project management use-cases.
 It should be noted that Astral is a company which intends to keep its tools free and develop paid-for services on top of its open-source tooling.

-'s offering is almost purely limited to packaging and dependency management and does not contain many of the project management goodies that the other tools explored in this article offer.
-It is a hold-out of the previous generation of environment management tools, among the likes of pipenv
+poetry's offering is almost purely limited to packaging and dependency management and does not contain many of the project management goodies that the other tools explored in this article offer.
+It is a hold-out of the previous generation of environment management tools, among the likes of pipenv and pyenv. poetry is only PEP-621 compliant for versions later than 2.0.

 Feature Comparison

-Feature | uv | hatch | poetry |
+| Feature | uv | hatch | poetry |

-Handles python installation | yes | yes | no |
+| Handles python installation | yes | yes | no |

-Environment scope | one env per project1 | one env per use-case | one env per project |
+| Environment scope | one env per project1 | one env per use-case | one env per project |

-Dependency Lock | yes | no2 | yes |
+| Dependency Lock | yes | no2 | yes |

-Auto-updating dependencies | yes -- complete sync must be actively prevented by user | yes -- constraint check updates only when current env violates declared dependencies | no |
+| Auto-updating dependencies | yes -- complete sync must be actively prevented by user | yes -- constraint check updates only when current env violates declared dependencies | no |

-Command-line aliases | no3 | yes | no |
+| Command-line aliases | no3 | yes | no |

-Inline-metadata scripting | yes -- can add and modify dependency blocks via CLI | yes | no |
+| Inline-metadata scripting | yes -- can add and modify dependency blocks via CLI | yes | no |

-Workspace support (shared environment across multiple projects) | yes | no | no |
+| Workspace support (shared environment across multiple projects) | yes | yes | no |

-ENVVAR configuration | no | yes | no |
+| ENVVAR configuration | no | yes | no |

 Command Comparison